Watch past educational presentations and see live events in real time

 Mentees: Pediatric rheumatology fellows and junior faculty.
 ACR membership is required.

-We anticipate a 5 - 10 hour per year time commitment, consisting of phone calls and a face-to-face meeting at the ACR's annual meeting or CARRA meeting.
+We anticipate a 5 - 10 hour per year time commitment, consisting of phone calls and two face-to-face meetings a year.

 Pediatric Research Loan Repayment Program: The purpose of the Pediatric Research LRP is to recruit and retain highly qualified health professionals as pediatric investigators.
 NIH defines pediatric research as "research that is directly related to diseases, disorders, and other conditions in children."